Through scholarships and grants, AUSL makes the cost of gaining a master’s degree at nationally ranked DePaul University significantly more affordable

 How often will I be sent a scholarship payment and how much will it be?

-Why would I have to re-pay my scholarship or scholarship advance?
+Why would I have to repay my scholarship or scholarship advance?

-Will Americorps make an interest payment for me on the loans that are in forbearance while I serve in the program?
+Will AmeriCorps make an interest payment for me on the loans that are in forbearance while I serve in the program?

 In many cases, yes, upon completion of service, Residents will be eligible for a payment made directly to loan servicers to cover the interest on the loans that have been in forbearance.
-That must be done through the MyAmericorps portal.
+That must be done through the MyAmeriCorps portal.

-More information on Americorps and the Segal Award are available here.
+More information on AmeriCorps and the Segal Award are available here.

 FAQ: Federal TEACH Grant at DePaul University